 - For staff who require regular contact with patients (less than 6 feet away from patient) or are working in a patient care department will be provided with a mask.
-These staff should follow the guidelines stated herein with regard to wearing the same mask for 4 hours.
-This applies to staff in RT, physio, recreation, diagnostic imaging, laboratory, pharmacy, housekeeping, facilities management. - Under no circumstances should PPE be leaving the hospital.
+These staff should follow the guidelines stated herein with regard to wearing the same mask for 4 hours. - Under no circumstances should PPE be leaving the hospital.

-Aerosol-Generating Medical Procedures
+\Aerosol-Generating Medical Procedures